 FSA-eligible items you can purchase at Costco include reading glasses, contact lenses, prenatal vitamins, and blood pressure monitors.
 Other items like medications are also eligible with a valid prescription.
-For the list of Costco FSA-eligible items, see below.

 Costco FSA-Eligible Items

 You can use your flexible spending account (FSA) at Costco to make eligible purchases.
 Common FSA-eligible expenses include things like dental care, optical care, and hearing aids.

 Note that eligible items for your flexible spending account (FSA) can vary depending on your employer’s plan description.